-- Survey of the area for its culture and present facilities The survey includes a visit to Anjunad valley with a view to record built heritage, culture, and facilities available for tourists.
-The survey also included the issues that are faced by the community and the tourists.
-This was done by interviewing people and physical survey. - Documentation of built heritage Identifying and documenting the built heritage that includes natural features in the area. - the built heritage that includes natural features in the area.
+- Survey of the area for its culture and present facilities The survey includes visit to Anjunad valley with a view to record intangible and tangible heritage, culture and facilities available for tourists.
+The survey also included to understand the issues that are faced by thee community because of tourism.
+This was done through interviewing people and photo documentation. - Documentation of built and natural heritage Identifying the built heritage and natural heritage that is one of the most integral part of culture of a place and that helps is giving the identity to a place was documented through interviews and photos. - On line research this was done to understand the kind of surveys and studies were done in the area and to get information that was missed through the physical survey - Sustainable tourism development plan